edurange/edurange-flask/README.md

 EDURange

-Documentation can be found [here](https://github.com/edurange/edurange-flask-docs "EDURange Refactored Documentation")
+Additional documentation can be found in the wiki

 ## Installation
 We recommend running on a clean ubuntu or debian instance.